LitzN/hennastyles/README.md

         - __Functionality:__ Like and comment count for the posts were accurate.
     - __Edit/Delete Buttons__
         - __Functionality__: as anonymous user
             - The buttons for edit/deleting a post were not present.
-When tying the correct url to edit a post, I was redirected to the login page.
+When typing the correct url to edit a post, I was redirected to the login page.
         - __Functionality:__ as a logged in user
             - The buttons for edit/deleting a post appeared under posts created by the logged in user.